English Labrador vs American Labrador: What’s the Difference?

 While English Labs tend to be calmer, they still require daily exercise to stay healthy and keep their weight down.
 (In fact, the calmer the dog, the more likely it is that you will have to watch their weight closely!)
 American Labs may need more due to their higher energy levels.

-3. Can you tell if a puppy is English or American just by looking at them?
+3. Can you tell if a puppy is English Labrador or an American Labrador just by looking at them?

 Puppies may show early signs of their future build, but it can be tricky to tell until they are older.
 Ask your breeder about the parents’ lineage to get a better idea.
 English Labs continue to “thicken” for 12-18 months.

 By understanding the differences between these two types of Labradors, you can make an informed decision that fits your lifestyle and preferences.
-Whether you’re drawn to the sturdier English Lab or the athletic American Lab, both offer loyalty, love, and endless companionship!
+Whether you’re drawn to the sturdier English Labrador or the athletic American Lab, both offer loyalty, love, and endless companionship!
+At Kindred Pup, we can help you find an available English Labrador Puppy that is right for you!

 Keywords: English Labrador vs American Labrador, Labrador Retriever differences, American Lab temperament, English Lab vs American Lab, Labrador breed guide, choosing a Labrador

-Please also keep in mind that variations come in all forms of biology and reproduction.
+Please also keep in mind that variations come in all forms of biology and reproduction, and that’s true of the English Labrador and every other living being.
 While the sire and dam’s appearance and temperament are the very best predictor of a pup’s future, some variation is always possible.
 (Ever met a quiet and shy father with an active and ambitious son?)

 Knowing what we know of the breed and the different goals, we are looking to breed what we believe to be the best of both worlds.
 Exemplary in every way – an example of what we believe to be the best aspects of the breed.
 We prefer our labs to have the blocky heads, strong bodies and thick “otter” tails, but we also want to breed puppies slightly taller than their traditionally English counterparts.
 When I read the unofficial distinctions of these Labradors, I see things I want in a puppy from both sides.
 That’s why we have chosen the girls we have, and why we have made sure to use only a few very trustworthy sires.

 A good breeder will know the strength of their dams, and have in mind exactly what they are aiming to breed into (or out of) their lines.
-Raising High-Quality Labradors is not easy, but it is rewarding.
+Raising High-Quality English Labradors is not easy, but it is rewarding, and raising them in beautiful Tennessee is all the better.

 Read the AKC Breed Standards here.